GeertRoks/HardwareAnalyzer/doc/LOG.md

  - I lost the overview of my project, because I missed a lot of milestones on my schedule.
 Also, I have features that work a different way then I intended at first.
 So I went back to the drawing board.
 First redrawing my Sweep signal system.
  - Sweep implementation done!.
 I still need to test it aurally, but the sample points seem right.

+May 23rd:
+  - I bought 3 MCP4725 DAC boards and a cheap digital oscilloscope (DSO 138) which can analyze signals up to 200 MHz while my analog one only is accurate until 20 MHz.
+For example the PWM signal of the Pi is too fast for my analog oscilloscope.
+  I bought this from [opencircuit.nl](https://opencircuit.nl/).
+I'm very happy with their shop.

+May 25th:
+  - Got the package in the mail and directly assembled the oscilloscope, because it's a build it yourself kit.
+  - The oscilloscope works wonderful for the price.
+It has some notable noise, but that doesn't weigh up to all the things you can do with it for only €30,-.

+May 27th:
+  - Watched this useful [video](https://www.youtube.com/watch?v=PJG79_Yg5Sw).
+The man in the video explains the MCP4725 and implementation for Raspberry Pi very clearly.